 They offer chocolate, vanilla, and cream cheese – this mini cakes recipe uses cream cheese frosting.
 I absolutely love that I don’t have to fuss with making my own frosting and adding to pastry bags.

-I have to admit that after I made this mini cake recipe, I thought about 100 different ways that you could combine various flavors with frosting.
+I have to admit that after I made this mini cake recipe, I thought about 100 different ways that you could combine various flavors of cake with flavors of frosting.
 Here are some of my favorites:

 - Cherry chip cake, chocolate frosting